chintunglin/nextrngbook/docs/quick_start.md

     Modulus    = 2146412747
     The log₁₀(period) of the PRNG is 12140.6

-## Use NumPy's Generator Class with DX generator
+## Use NumPy's Generator class with DX generator

-After creating a DX generator with create_dx32(), you can easily connect it to NumPy's `Generator` class.
+After creating a DX generator with `create_dx32()`, you can easily connect it to NumPy's `Generator` class.

 ```python